vinsol/nectarcommerce/_posts/2016-04-07-phoenix-router-extension.md

 >
 Note: Please refer [Introduction to Metaprogramming]() for more information on Metaprogramming in Elixir

-1. Straightforward way to add favorites route in Nectar.Router would be to add it directly in Nectar.Router, see full version [here](https://gist.github.com/pikender/52c5f30c74f1a2bbff886e6ffcc6be46/a4cda70666cb5132ecaf1c91a98710c09872a444), but it requires change in Nectar source.
+1. A straightforward way to add favorites route in Nectar.Router would be to add it directly in Nectar.Router, see full version [here](https://gist.github.com/pikender/52c5f30c74f1a2bbff886e6ffcc6be46/a4cda70666cb5132ecaf1c91a98710c09872a444), but it requires change in Nectar source.
 Let's move to next step for the workaround to avoid modification to Nectar.Router

     <script src="https://gist.github.com/pikender/607493614533860699d835111feb11cd/7020bb2f62d6224fb3cda074257a507ab01d5106.js"></script>